gaehlerm/SoftwareEngineering/README.md

 //add the graph from p.193, DDD

-//refactoring is a creative process.
-It can’t be planned.

-## When to refactor
+## When to Refactor

 It is generally a good idea to do refactoring.
 Most developers do rather too little refactoring than too much.
 Still, there are some general recommendations when to refactor or not.

 Every few lines of code you wrote, you should consider refactoring them.
 It is not always necessary, tough it is by far the best moment.
 You still know what you just programmed and you might have an idea what there is left to improve.
 Additionally, you are always working on a tidy workplace which increases your productivity.
 Code that’s well taken care of is much easier to modify.

 As already mentioned above, you should always refactor the code you just wrote.
 This is the number one rule.
-Furthermore, you should stick to the boy scout rule: leave the camp ground tidier than you found it.
+Furthermore, you should stick to the boy scout rule: Leave the camp ground tidier than you found it.
 Always refactor a little bit more than you should have.
+This helps fighting the code entropy.

 Refactor when you found a bug.
 Don’t just add a patch that might resolve the issue superficially.
 Search for the real source of the problem.
 Then consider if there is some redundant code that might need fixing, or better refactoring, as well.
 Find a good fix for the bug, possibly including some refactoring.